-This policy outlines our daily practices for guiding and responding to children's behavior in ways that foster relationships and connections and limit the use of exclusionary practices such as suspension and expulsion.
-The Child Guidance Policy also outlines the case management system in place to support all children and families and the limited circumstances that warrant a pause in care.
+This policy outlines our daily practices for guiding and responding to children's behavior in ways that foster relationships and connections and aligns with the prohibitions against the use of exclusionary practices as stated in the Head Start Performance Standards.
+The Child Guidance Policy also outlines our program's case management system that supports all children and families.